ablanco1950/Drone-Detection_Yolov10/README.md

 Visually checking:

-Images 10, 16, 18, 30 and 32 are not detected
+Images 10, 16, 18, 30 and 35 are not detected

-Images 7 and 35 are incorrectly detected
+Images 7 and 33 are incorrectly detected

-Images 15, 17, 19 and 33 are detected, although with a certain imprecision
+Images 12,15, 17 and 19  are detected, although with a certain imprecision

 The rest of the 39 images are detected with precision

-It would be  80-70% precision
+It would be  82-70% precision

 === Training